|

 gallows and had their death warrants read to them.
 Each was asked if he had any

 last words.
-They were then lined up on the trap and George Maledon, the
+They were then lined up on the trap and George Maledon,

-their heads.
-At the signal from Judge Parker, Maledon pulled the lever to
+over their heads.
+At the signal from Judge Parker, Maledon

-release the trap through which they now plunged.
-He took great care in his work
+pulled the lever to release the trap through which they now plunged.
+He took

-and his prisoners usually died of a broken neck rather than by strangulation.
+great care in his work and his prisoners usually died of a broken neck rather

-Maledon also carried out another six man hanging later in his career.
+another six man hanging later in his career.

 The